Blog & News

 Variation in States’ Reporting of Indicators

 There is a wide variation in the indicators that states are reporting on their state data dashboards and reports.
-Of the 42 states reporting publicly, most are now reporting renewal and termination data.
+Of the 47 states reporting publicly, most are now reporting renewal and termination data.
 Some states are also reporting other interesting indicators such as:

-- Reasons for procedural denials
+- Reasons for procedural denials (see Colorado example below).

-- Number of cases terminated that are re-enrolled or reinstated in Medicaid
+- Number of cases terminated that are re-enrolled or reinstated in Medicaid (see Massachusetts example below).

-- Enrollment in CHIP
+- Enrollment in CHIP (see Utah example below).

 It’s important to note that states use different terminology, definitions, population denominators, and timeframes on their dashboards making it difficult to compare one state’s data to another.
 In some instances, the data displayed on state dashboards also varies from what states include in their monthly reports to CMS (see Georgetown’s State Unwinding Renewal Data Tracker for a summary of states’ monthly CMS reports).
-Another cause of variation in the types of indicators reported across states is that states began disenrolling people from Medicaid in different months; for example, five states began disenrollments in April and another 14 states began disenrollments in May.
-Also, CMS has allowed states to delay terminations for one month and conduct additional outreach.

 Unwinding Indicators & Disaggregated Data Reported by States